Astrophysics Department History up through the 1970s

 The 1980s also was a time of substantial new initiatives in observational astrophysics.
 Princeton University became a partner in the Astrophysical Research Consortium (ARC), and currently holds a 16% share in the ARC's 3.5-meter telescope at Apache Point Observatory in Southern New Mexico.
 More significantly, under the leadership of Jim Gunn, Jerry Ostriker, Jill Knapp, and Robert Lupton, Princeton is a major partner in the Sloan Digital Sky Survey (SDSS), a 2.5-m wide-field telescope at Apache Point which saw first light in 1998, and will continue operations at least through 2014.
 Princeton astronomers built the imaging camera, designed the telescope, and wrote much of the image-processing software.
 Discoveries led by Princeton astronomers with this survey (often using the 3.5-meter for follow-up) included the most distant quasars known at z~6 and evidence for reionization of the universe in their spectra, the first field brown dwarfs with surface temperatures below 1000K, and the segregation of asteroid families by color.
 Much of Princeton's observational effort has been defined by large-scale surveys of the sky.
 The late Bohdan Paczynski led a series of ever-more-ambitious surveys at Las Campanas to discover thousands of gravitationally microlensed stars in the Magellanic Clouds and the Galactic Bulge, data that also yielded new insights into Galactic structure and variable stars.
 David Spergel worked with colleagues in the physics department (Lyman Page, Norm Jarosik, and the late David Wilkinson) on the Wilkinson Microwave Anisotropy Probe, which is making exquisitely precise measurements of the fluctuations in the Cosmic Microwave Background.
 The first summary paper of this survey (Spergel et al. 2003), describing the implications for cosmology, is now the most cited paper in the history of astronomy.
 Lupton and Spergel are now working with Fowler, Page, and Staggs on the Atacama Cosmology Telescope, which is now measuring these fluctuations on smaller scales.

 In addition, Princeton astronomers are heavily involved in the planning of the next generation of surveys, with the 8.2-m Subaru Telescope in Hawaii, and the Large Synoptic Survey Telescope (LSST) in Chile.
 The department has increasingly become involved in collaborations with other departments in the University.
 There are strong ties with the Physics Department, especially with the Gravity Group, in work on theoretical cosmology, computational astrophysics, and measurements of the CMB.
 We collaborate with faculty in Mechanical and Aerospace Engineering and Operations Research and Financial Engineering on spacecraft and instrument design for studies of extrasolar planets.
 This reflects a growing interest in the department in studies of extrasolar planets and astrobiology, leading naturally to collaborations with the Geosciences and Molecular Biology departments.
-And we have two faculty members with joint appointments in the Woodrow Wilson School (Chris Chyba) and the Program in Applied and Computational Mathematics (Jim Stone).
+And we have four faculty members with joint appointments in the Woodrow Wilson School (Chris Chyba), the Department of Physics (Jo Dunkley), the Princeton Plasma Physics Laboratory (Matthew Kunz), and the Program in Applied and Computational Mathematics (Jim Stone).
 Hand in hand with the increase in the faculty, the postdoctoral program has also grown, from a handful of researchers in the early 1990's to of order 20 now.
 These postdocs go on to some of the most prestigious faculty positions in the country.